scottfr/SystemsBook/14 Mathematics of Modeling 2/Mathematics of Modeling 2.md

 Both less than or equal to 0 | No | Stable
 Both less than or equal to 0 | Yes | Damped Oscillations (Stable)

+~ Exercise

+A system's Jacobian matrix has two eigenvalues at an equilibrium point.
+Determine the stability of the system at this point for the following pairs of eigenvalues:

+1. 0.5 and 4
+2. -3 and 0.2
+3. -3 and -1

+~ Answer

+1. Unstable
+2. A saddle (unstable)
+3. Stable

+~ End Exercise

+~ Exercise

+A system's Jacobian matrix has two eigenvalues at an equilibrium point.
+Determine the stability of the system at this point for the following pairs of eigenvalues:

+1. $1+2i$ and $1-2i$
+2. $-3+0.2i$ and $-3-0.2i$
+3. $0.2i$ and $0.2i$

+~ Answer

+1. Unstable oscillations
+2. Damped oscillations (stable)
+3. Stable oscillations

+~ End Exercise

+~ Exercise

+A system's Jacobian matrix has a single eigenvalue at an equilibrium point.
+Determine the stability of the system at this point for the following eigenvalues:

+1. 2.5
+2. -1.2
+3. 0.5

+~ Answer

+1. Unstable
+2. Stable
+3. Unstable

+~ End Exercise

 ## Analytical vs. Numerical Analysis